liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/04-jump-to-page-rules.markdown

 **Example:** There's a question on the *Team Information* page of the dog sled race registration form that asks *Are you a returning racer with the same team?*
-If you select *Yes*, when you click the form's *Next* button, you will skip to the final page of the form, since there's no need to fill out your animal's name again.
-Their monogrammed t-shirts will be ready at the start of the race.
+If you select *Yes*, when you click the form's *Next* button, you skip to the final page of the form, since there's no need to fill out your animal's name again.
+Their monogrammed T-shirts will be ready at the start of the race.

 To configure the Jump to Page rule,